amosomariba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Output

-- Each combination is printed on a new line.
+- Each valid two-letter combination is printed on a new line.
-- The combination `oo` is excluded from the output.
+- The combination `oo` is omitted.

-## Example Output
+## Example

 ```
 aa